ONSdigital/dp-python-tools/dpytools/http/README.md

 ### UploadServiceClient

-The `UploadServiceClient` class facilitates the process of uploading a file to an AWS S3 bucket by splitting the file into chunks and transmitting these chunks individually.
+The `UploadServiceClient` class facilitates the process of uploading a file to the [dp-upload-service](https://github.com/ONSdigital/dp-upload-service).
 It implements methods for uploading CSV and SDMX files to the DP Upload Service.
 Which method you use will depend on whether you are accessing the `/upload` or `upload-new` endpoint.
 Details on using each method are provided below.

 A new `UploadServiceClient` object can be created by passing an `upload_url`: